Distributed-Compute-Labs/dcp-worker/README.md

 A companion program, the DCP Evaluator, is required to use this worker.
-When you install the DCP Worker with your system's package manager, the installer will automatically install the DCP Evaluator as `dcp-evaluator-v8`.
+When you install the DCP Worker with your system's package manager, the installer will automatically install the DCP Evaluator as `dcp-evaluator-v8` or `dcp-evaluator`.
 The DCP Evaluator is a secure sandboxing tool which uses the V8 JavaScript engine and the Dawn WebGPU engine from Google to execute JavaScript, WebAssembly, and WebGPU code.

 You can find a complete package for Linux, including Evaluator binaries at https://archive.distributed.computer/releases/,